microsoft/FactoryOrchestrator/docs/docs/tasks-and-tasklists.md

 When editing a task from the Factory Orchestrator app, you can choose the option of making the task a background task by choosing the "Add as background task?" option.

-Once you've run a task, the Factory Orchestrator service creates a **[TaskRun](../CoreLibrary/CoreLibrary\Microsoft-FactoryOrchestrator-Core-TaskRun/)** that is the output and results of the task, as well as other details about the task such as runtime.
+Once you've run a task, the Factory Orchestrator service creates a **[TaskRun](../CoreLibrary/Microsoft-FactoryOrchestrator-Core-TaskRun/)** that is the output and results of the task, as well as other details about the task such as runtime.

 # Author and manage Factory Orchestrator TaskLists

-You can define a collection of tasks in a **[TaskList](../CoreLibrary/CoreLibrary\Microsoft-FactoryOrchestrator-Core-TaskList/)**.
+You can define a collection of tasks in a **[TaskList](../CoreLibrary/Microsoft-FactoryOrchestrator-Core-TaskList/)**.
 Tasks in a TaskList are run in a defined order, and can be a mixture that includes any type of tasks that's supported by Factory Orchestrator.
 TaskList data persists through reboots.
 TaskList data is stored and maintained by the Factory Orchestrator service, and doesn't depend on the app being open or running.

 Factory Orchestrator uses XML files to define TaskLists and their associated Tasks.
 An XML file can contain one or more TaskLists, each with any number of Tasks.

 The XML can either be hand-authored; or authored, imported, and/or exported using the [Factory Orchestrator app's "Manage TaskLists"](#managing-tasklists) section.

 You can get started with Factory Orchestrator by using the **Manage TaskLists** screen in the Factory Orchestrator app to create a TaskList.
-TaskLists allow you to create collections of tasks that you use to validate your hardware.
+TaskLists allow you to create collections of tasks that you use to validate your device under test.
 The Factory Orchestrator app also allows you to export TaskLists for use on other systems.
 See [Managing TaskLists](#managing-tasklists) below.

 ## Managing TaskLists